-ECE 198 - Early Childhood Education Practicum I
+ECE 198 - Early Childhood Practicum I

 Students engaged in early childhood degree programs understand that child observation, documentation, and other forms of assessment are central to the practice of all early childhood professionals.
 In this course, the students will be able to use systematic observations, documentation and other assessment in the education and development of the young child, birth to pre-kindergarten.
 Students will observe, participate, reflect and write about their learning in this early childhood setting.
-Note(s): This course requires 20 hours of observation/participation.

-Prerequisite(s): Acts 34, 114 and 151 Clearances, ECE 101 Introduction to Early Childhood Education, ECE 110 Child Development 1 credit
+Prerequisite(s): Acts 34, 114, & 151 Clearances, ECE 101 Introduction to Early Childhood Education, ECE 110 Child Development 1 credit